<meta name="robots" content="noindex">

 32

-This report was reviewed with Billy Mitchell and a copy of the report was provided.
+A deficiency was cited per California Code of Regulations, Title 22 regarding the medication errors.
+See LIC809-D. This report was reviewed with General Manager, Billy Mitchell and a copy of the report and appeal rights were provided.

 I acknowledge receipt of this form and understand my licensing appeal rights as explained and received.